KellyRyanGlobal/logger-app/README.md

     10. **Webpage**: Enter the `initialadminPassword` into the browser
     11. Install Suggested plugins

-## Prerequisites
+## Prerequisites Windows

 The following needs to be pre installed on a Windows 10 workstation  before proceeding.
 How to install the services are outside of the scope of this README.

 - Virtualbox (hypervisor)- See Virtualbox Prerequisite
+- - Linux (CentOS prefered) OS VM image

+### Virtualbox Prerequisite
+The following need to be installed on virtualbox.
+The installation of how to install the OS is outside of the scope of this readme.
 - doxygen - for building logger
 - Install g++ and gcc
 - Install Make
 - Create a docker login at https://hub.docker.com

-### Virtualbox Prerequisite
-The following need to be installed on virtualbox.
-The installation of how to install the OS is outside of the scope of this readme.
-- Linux (CentOS prefered) OS VM image
 - **sshkeygen**- for ssh connection
 - **docker**- for building containers

 ## Build logger in localhost